 We turned back and looked at the storm just in front of us, but not able to quite get us.
 We were just behind the line on the concrete floor that was still dry.
 Big drops of water smacked the ground and exploded just in front of us.
-On either side of us was the curving corridor that circled the stadium under the stands, lit only by the light coming in from this opening and others farther down.
+On either side of us was the curving floor that went around the stadium under the sitting part, lit only by the light coming in from this opening and others farther down.
 I thought of Tom Sawyer in the cave, and wondered if there were bats here.

-I felt the strength of the giant quiet structure, unmoved by the storm.
+I felt the strength of the giant quiet stadium, unmoved by the storm.
 “Na, na, na, na”, I thought at that storm, “You can’t get us!”

 There was a huge flash that lit up everything outside, and either side of the curving cave inside as well.
-Then the loudest crack of thunder I had ever heard, echoing through the corridors on either side of us.
+Then the loudest crack of thunder I had ever heard, echoing through the inside part on either side of us.
 Molly screamed.
-Without even knowing it I grabbed my dad.
+Without even knowing it I grabbed dad.

 His voice wasn’t scared like Molly’s mom at my birthday party when Molly fell off the merry-go-round, before she started crying.
-Molly looked at the two of us in each other’s arms and her breathing slowed.
-The pounding in my chest subsided.
-My dad and I let go of each other and he rubbed my head and looked into my eyes.
+Molly looked at the two of us in each other’s arms and her breathing got slower.
+The pounding in my chest got slower too.
+Dad and I let go of each other and he rubbed my head and looked into my eyes.

 She just looked at the ground and said, “I want to go home!”

-“Okay”, my dad said, “But we need to stay here and wait until the rain lets up.”
+“Okay”, dad said, “But we need to stay here and wait until the rain lets up.”

 Molly nodded but was quiet and looked down at the ground.

-I could tell my dad was worried about Molly’s feelings and wanted to make things better, like grown ups tried to do.
-There was another flash of lightning and a big boom just seconds after it that echoed through the big empty corridors.
+I could tell dad was worried about what Molly said and wanted to make things better, like grownups tried to do.
+There was another flash of lightning and a big boom just seconds after it that echoed through the big empty inside part of the stadium.

 Molly, thumb still in her mouth, looked around with big eyes.

-“Okay”, I said, “It’s like we are in a giant cave.”
-Again more saying my words to Molly, still biting on her thumb, than to my dad.
-She looked up at the tall slanted ceiling and sat on her tricycle and looked at me.
+“Okay”, I said, “It’s like we’re in a giant cave.”
+Again more saying my words to Molly, who was still biting on her thumb, than to my dad.
+She looked up at the high slanted top part above us and sat on her tricycle and looked at me.
 She didn’t say anything but I knew she wanted me to go first.

-I got on my tricycle and started to pedal down the corridor.
+I got on my tricycle and started to pedal down the inside part.
 Molly followed behind me.
-My dad waited a moment and then walked behind Molly.
-As I rode, the noise of the rain outside slowly got softer, but then got louder again as we approached the next opening to the outside.
+Dad waited a moment and then walked behind Molly.
+As I rode, the noise of the rain outside slowly got softer, but then got louder again as we came up to the next opening to the outside.
 There was more lightning, but it took longer for the thunder to come, and it was more of a low rumble than a crack.
 I looked back at Molly and caught her eyes for a moment, but then she looked down.

 We got to the other side of the stadium before the big drops of rain stopped making noisy splashes on the ground.
-My dad looked out one of the openings to the outside.
+Dad looked out one of the openings to the outside.

 “Looks like the storm is passing over.
 Let’s wait a few more minutes and then head home.”

 I thought about Tom Sawyer and the cave where he got lost with his friend Becky.
-There were no adults around to help them, but Tom figured out what to do by himself.
-I wanted to be like Tom.
-Still I was glad my dad was here with us.
+There were no grownups around to help them, but Tom figured out what to do by himself.
+I wanted to be like Tom, but still I was glad dad was here with us.

-Just now light came in from the outside, lighting the corridor on either side of us.
+Just now light came in from the outside, lighting the space on either side of us.
 I could tell it was the sun.

 “Okay.
 The rain stopped.
 Let’s see if we can get home before more comes.”